IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - an automata that was uncontrollable, unpredictable - agent of chaos
 - someplace off the coast of Avizallo, further into the sea
 - find his writings, maps, labs. need a special boat to get there? how to navigate thru Fray
+- Tensorat made a wish using Coriolis to float his lab into the air, high above the Fray where none can reach
 - connection to djinn or genasi? enslaved air elementals to protect lab?? made a wish on Coriolis? so annalise was trying to get the location from coriolis?
 	- you get a wish from a djinn by having them owe you a favor - or by trapping/tricking them
 	- should it be a floating island